xoneUpx/logseq/pages/ansible.md

 ## dependencies
-	- dependencies in child roles are added automatically as listed in meta file of each role/collection, and requirements need be only installed for top (parent) role/collection? [ref]()
+	- dependencies in child roles are added automatically as listed in meta file of each role/collection, and requirements need be only installed for top (parent) role/collection [ref](https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#galaxy-dependencies)